-Dementia is the progressive loss of the powers of the brain.
-There are many kinds of dementia but the most common is Alzheimer's disease.
-Other kinds of dementia include vascular dementia, Lewy body dementia, frontotemporal dementias and alcohol-related dementias.
+Dementia affects the brain, making it harder to remember things or think as clearly as before.
+It's an umbrella term for over 100 different types of illnesses and disease symptoms, but the most There are many kinds of dementia but the most common is Alzheimer's disease.
+Other kinds of dementia include vascular dementia, Lewy body dementia, frontotemporal dementias and alcohol related dementias.
 It is also possible to have more than one type of dementia; for example Alzheimer's disease and vascular dementia.
 What all these diseases have in common is that they damage and kill brain cells, so that the brain cannot work as well as it should.
 In Scotland, over 90,000 people have dementia.